Avi991/Samsung-PD-training-/README.md

 gvim avsdpll.lib &
 ```

-*vsdbabysoc.tcl*
+**vsdbabysoc.tcl**
 - Modifying the contents to my path, remove -lib in read_lib commands, and replace MYCLK to clk since the clock used in the design is {clk}
-- All of the commands have been inserted in gvim and the tool will run it once at a time.<br>
+- All of the commands have been inserted in gvim and the tool will run it once at a time.

-file:///home/aviral.s/Day20/vsdbabysoc.png

 ```ruby
 dc_shell